raisiqueira/wp-vue/README.md

 # WP Vue

-This is just a simple blog that displays posts from a WordPress REST API endpoint.
+This is just a minimalist blog that displays posts from a WordPress REST API endpoint.